Conflux-Chain/conflux-doc/docs/setup_independent_chain.md

 ## Run Single Node Development Chain

-In roder to run a single node Conflux chain for development, you can follow the following steps:
+In order to run a single node Conflux chain for development, you can follow the following steps:

 1. Get executable Conflux binary file (use precompiled binary or build from the